Struki84/exa/claude_search.md

   "input": {"query": "Latest developments in quantum computing"}
 }
 ```
-We will use the object of this fromat to call the `exa_search` function we define.
+We will use the object of this format to call the `exa_search` function we define.

 ### 3. Use Exa Search as Calude tool
 First we import and initialize the Anthropic and Exa libraries and load the stored API keys.